How the Leading Edge Energy Tender process works

 You give us authorisation to explore offers on your behalf and we will return to you to present an analysis of the most advantageous offers.

-This allows you to make an informed decision of how you would like us to proceed on your behalf.
+This will allow you to make an informed decision on how you would like us to proceed on your behalf.

 You are under no obligation to accept any offer and you will not pay Leading Edge Energy a cent.